MORNING OF MARCH 24, 2011

 A new movie had just come out, directed by and starring Ricky Gervais, and titled, Jesus!.
 Some friends and I went to see this film one night, only now it was a play instead, though it still starred Mr. Gervais.

+The venue looked similar to a small venue where I often go to see actual local theater.
 The small audience sat in folding chairs lined up in front of a stage.
 When the play began, for some reason, I chose to sit on the edge of the actual stage to watch it.
 It was a great seat, but I suddenly realized I should probably go sit with the rest of the audience, lest I block someone's view, so I did.

 Somehow plush bears factored into the play.
 They looked like a cross between "Lotso Huggin' Bear" from Toy Story 3 and Care Bears.
 I was holding one at one point, and I think I'd accidentally carried it with me from when I'd been sitting on the stage.